hermanbanken/RxFiddle/doc/proposal.md

 Visualisation
 -------------

-The de-facto standard to visualise Observables is called a Marble Diagram.
-The ReactiveX documentation contains these diagrams, for single operators.
-These diagrams originate from RxJava and are drawn in [Omnigraffle](https://www.omnigroup.com/omnigraffle).
+The de-facto standard to visualise Observables is called a Marble Diagram (Wes Dyer and Gogh, n.d.).
+The ReactiveX documentation (“ReactiveX.io,” n.d.) contains these diagrams, for single operators.
+These diagrams really complement the name of the operator and its description, allowing the developer to work-out the nitty details and pick the right operator for it’s use.
+They are however only generated per operator, and are not combined for complete data flows, showing the full flow through many operators.
+The diagrams in the documentation originate from RxJava and are drawn in [Omnigraffle](https://www.omnigroup.com/omnigraffle).

 While the diagrams in the official documentation are static, some efforts exist to generate these diagrams automatically.
 [RxMarbles.com](http://RxMarbles.com) is a website which allows the user to drag and reorder events in for almost all Observable operators, live updating the corresponding diagram.
 [RxVision](https://github.com/jaredly/rxvision) on the other hand visualises full structures.
 It offers a code editor where one can type JavaScript using RxJs and RxVision will visualise the structure created in the editor.
 RxVision injects code into the RxJS source which extracts the structure, subscriptions and flowing data.
 While RxVision is a great step in the right direction, it does not integrate into development environments as of September 2016: it requires the code to be placed in the online editor.

-At some time Microsoft offered a “Marble Diagram Generator" and [RxSandbox](http://mnajder.blogspot.nl/2010/03/rxsandbox-v1.html), which were Windows applications which - looking at Google’d images - had a catalogus of standard operators and a sandbox to generate custom diagrams.
+At some time Microsoft offered a “Marble Diagram Generator" and [RxSandbox](http://mnajder.blogspot.nl/2010/03/rxsandbox-v1.html), which were Windows applications which - looking at Google’d images - had a catalogue of standard operators and a sandbox to generate custom diagrams.
 However, the source of these tools is not available and the download links are broken.

 Generating data
 ---------------

 Testing tools like QuickCheck (Claessen [2000](#ref-quickcheck)) automate test generation by producing arbitrary input, and by finding test cases that falsify the test conditions.
 When a falsification is found QuickCheck tries to simplify the test data, pruning data which does not attribute to the tests failure.
-An equally advanced test tool for data flows would be interesting, but is not in scope.
+An equally advanced test tool for data flows would be interesting, and is an interesting further research topic.
 Generating data however can be interesting.
 Visualising the behaviour of Observables without running the actual program, based solely on the data flow structure and generated data could provide valuable insight.
 Learning from QuickCheck, reducing to pivotal data can show the various edge cases of how a data flow can evaluate while keeping the amount of cases to be considered (and interpreted by humans) at a minimum.

 Tainting
 --------